AdventuresInUnityMLAgents/AiMULA-Getting-Started-Examples/README.md

 NOTE: you can delete the Examples sub-folder after everything has been imported, but feel free to leave it in if you plan on exploring the Unity ML-Agents examples that come with the toolkit.

 ### Import the AiUMLA Getting Started Examples Package
-Clone or download the above AiMULA getting Started GitHub repository.
+Clone or download this AiMULA getting Started GitHub repository.
 To import the aiulmagettingstartedexamples.package into the unity project, go to the main menu bar and selecting Assets -> Import Package -> Custom Package.
 Browse to where you download and saved the aiulmagettingstartedexamples.package and click Import.